15 Surprising Facts About Amy Winehouse

 AMY WINEHOUSE’S FIRST MANAGER HAD A SPICE GIRLS CONNECTION.

 At 19, Winehouse endorsed with chief Nick Godwyn of 19 Entertainment.
-The organization was established by Simon Fuller, the man liable for making Pop Idol (the show that roused American Idol) and dealing with the Spice Girls.
+The organization was established by Simon Fuller, the man who was tire specialists plano tx and liable for making Pop Idol (the show that roused American Idol) and dealing with the Spice Girls.
 Winehouse “wasn’t somebody who needed to be a pop star,” Godwyn has said.
 She ended up terminating him in 2006.

 Try not to CALL AMY WINEHOUSE A ONE-ALBUM WONDER.